8 Interesting Women of Comics

 Even though she looked more like the traditional comic book vixen, Miss Fury had a couple of things that set her apart.
 She was the first hero to be created by a female, Tarpe Mills, who changed her name to from June to avoid discrimination.
 She also overcame being a single woman to adopt a boy, becoming the first single mom in comics.
 The strip also dealt with the plight of working women who were losing their jobs to men coming back from the war.
 Miss Fury could definitely be seen as a feminist hero, being more progressive than many of her modern counterparts.
 Another point of interest, Miss Fury was put out by the same company that distributed Rube Goldberg’s comics.

 5. Phantom Lady

 Basically being a female knock-off of Batman apparently worked out for Phantom Lady, as she has stayed in publication pretty continuously with some changes to her costume (apparently a swimsuit wasn’t revealing and sexy enough).
-After her run at Quality she was picked up by a series of now defunct publishers, and now currently has her home at DC.
-Another neat bit of trivia, Pahntom Lady shared a first appearance with Plastic Man.
+After her run at Quality she was picked up by a series of now-defunct publishers, and now currently has her home at DC.
+Another neat bit of trivia, Phantom Lady shared a first appearance with Plastic Man.

 It is not uncommon for comics to use mythology as inspiration for characters and material.
 Marvel has been quite successful at this, and they started earlier than many might realize.
 In 1948 Atlas (later to be known as Marvel) started a book based on Venus, the goddess of love.
 Venus lived on the planet Venus (of course) but she wanted to hang out with us Earth folk.
 So she came down and got herself a job as the cover model for Beauty Magazine.